The Latest Technology

 Less expensive than to re-marble plaster and much less expensive than fiberglass linings.

 Excellent bonding to marble plaster, cement plaster and concrete.
-Our specially developed epoxy undercoat will penetrate the marble plaster or cement surface to a depth of up to 2 to 3 millimeters.
+Our specially developed undercoat will penetrate the marble plaster or cement surface to a depth of up to 3 or 4 millimeters.

-The combination of primer and topcoat will harden to a tough and durable gloss finish over the next 3 days.
+The combination of primer and topcoat will harden to a tough and durable gloss finish over 3 days after application.
 Further hardening occurs after water is added to the pool for a long-lasting, quality finish.
 The product can be used on fiberglass.
 In fact the swimming pool that we have coated in 1997 is a fiberglass pool and was still in use with the original epoxy coat when we revisited in 2008 .

 Quality is one of the most important aspects in this market known for its pitfalls, watered-down products and fly-by-nights.
 We reference you to our previous customers on our home page, some with contact details listed by permission.
 Our track record can be verified by independent ratings and testimonies published on Hellopeter.com